August 5, 2019

 To start, I roasted a couple pints of cherry tomatoes in a dish with olive oil, salt and pepper.

 Once the tomatoes were wrinkled, I pureed a quarter of them in the food processor.
 Then I whisked them together with the juices from the baking dish plus white wine vinegar and olive oil.

 The flavor is strong.
-This roasted cherry tomato vinaigrette has a lot of personality.
+This vinaigrette has a lot of personality.